📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 Route 3: Irish Citizenship Through Marriage

-If you are married to or in a civil partnership with an Irish citizen, you can apply for naturalisation after three years of marriage or partnership.
-The same residency requirements apply — you must have been legally resident in Ireland — but the overall duration is shorter than the standard five-year route.
+If you are married to or in a civil partnership with an Irish citizen, you can apply for naturalisation once you have been married or in the civil partnership for at least three years.
+The spouse route has its own residency rule: you must have been resident on the island of Ireland for three of the last five years, including one year of continuous residence immediately before you apply — a shorter overall requirement than the standard route.

 This route has specific conditions.
 The marriage or civil partnership must be genuine and ongoing.
 The Irish Department of Justice carefully reviews applications from spouses to ensure the relationship is not a purely administrative arrangement.